 - your business cash flow budget

 - Check the information you will need to provide.
+We require financial statements from the last 3 years.
+Until the 31st of March 2020, we will accept statements from 2018, 2017 and 2016.
 Please note, a common cause of loan assessment delay is missing information.

 - Talk to your commercial lender.
 Let them know you plan to apply for a RIC loan.